 Voice messaging as a stepping stone to Chinese conversations

-Just as text chatting in Chinese can be a stepping stone both to better writing and reading ability, using voice messaging can have the same function for speaking and listening.
+Just as text chatting in Chinese can be a stepping stone both to better writing and reading ability, using voice messaging can have a similar function for speaking and listening.

-Most modern chat apps allow you to record audio.
-This includes WeChat, Facebook Messenger and most other alternatives.
-Instead of texting your messages, you push a button and record your own voice.
-The other person can respond in the same way.
+Most modern chat apps allow you to record audio and send audio messages.
+Instead of typing your messages, you push a button and record your own voice.
+The other person can then listen to your message and respond in whatever format they prefer.
 You can play both your own and the other person’s messages by clicking or tapping a button.

 Voice messaging is great for language learners

 I’ve used voice messages a lot when learning Chinese and I still do, although nowadays mostly because I find it convenient and sometimes because it feels more personal.
 Here are some advantages of using voice messaging to learn Chinese:

 - It relieves anxiety and pressure to perform both when you record your own messages and when you listen to what the other person says, because neither happens live.
 If talking face to face with a real native speaker scares you, starting with this kind of asynchronous communication is great!